 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

 “UKC, AKC FSS, FCI, Bloedlijnen (Netherlands) registration.
 Heath guarantee for 12 months, Vaccinated, De-wormed & Microchipped.
 Puppy return policy.
-Breeder with place specific puppy with family.
+Breeder places specific puppy w/family.
+Puppies come with introduction to potty training, leash, and crate trained, as well as drive development.
 All puppies are the same price regardless of sex, size or color.”

 North Mountain Dutch Shepherds meets or exceeds our community standards in these areas: